 --> UNIX/LINUX has given two levels of securities.

-F).
-Communication: The main concept of communication facility Exchanging of information or files form one user account to other user account.
+Communication: The main concept of communication facility Exchanging of information or files from one user account to another user account.

 |Script Language||Programming Language|

 |It is an interpreter based language.||Compiler based language|

 |Interpreter Converts high level||The whole program is a single short into machine language.|

 |Doesn’t create .exe files||Create .exe files|

 |No need to compile the program.||Need to compile the program|

 |It takes fewer lines of code||Takes numerous lines of code.|